GrahamArden/notes/computing/command_line.md

 For editing, I rather like [NeoVim](https://neovim.io/) which works well in [tmux](https://github.com/tmux/tmux/wiki).
 It also now [works](https://github.com/github/copilot.vim) with [copilot](https://github.com/features/copilot)

+It's also possible to use GitHub [Copilot](https://github.com/github/gh-copilot) on the command line

 Sometimes I even [search](https://wiki.archlinux.org/title/Surfraw) directly from the command line